John de Jongh Jr.: Political career

-De Jongh was sworn in as the 7th elected Governor of the U.S. Virgin Islands on January 1, 2007.
-His administration focused on addressing early childhood education issues, established the Children and Families Council, sought partnerships with cruise lines, airlines and rum companies, championed economic diversification and implemented revitalization projects for the islands that comprise the U.S. Virgin Islands.
+De Jongh was sworn in as the 7th elected Governor of the Virgin Islands on January 1, 2007.
+His administration focused on addressing early childhood education issues, established the Children and Families Council, sought partnerships with cruise lines, airlines and rum companies, championed economic diversification and implemented revitalization projects for the islands that comprise the Virgin Islands.
 De Jongh also created programs to reduce the territory's dependence on fossil fuels.
 After announcing they would seek a second term in office, de Jongh and Lt.
 Governor Gregory Francis won the Democratic primary election on September 11, 2010, after receiving 53% of the vote in the primary, more than all three of their Democratic challengers combined.

 De Jongh faced independent candidate Mapp, a former Lt.
 Governor, in the general election on November 2, 2010.
 The contest between de Jongh and Mapp was essentially a rematch of the top two contenders from the 2006 gubernatorial election.
 On November 2, 2010, De Jongh and Lt.
 Governor Gregory Francis were re-elected to second term, taking 17,535 votes, or 56.27%.
 De Jongh defeated the independent gubernatorial ticket of Mapp and Malik Sekou, who came in second with 13,580 votes.
 After reaching his term limit, de Jongh left office on January 5, 2015.

 During his second term, his administration focused on the completion of the "middle mile" fiber optic network, implemented Medicaid expansion as part of the Affordable Care Act, and oversaw the impact of the closure of Hovensa, LLC and its oil refinery on the island of St. Croix.

 Post-gubernatorial career

-In August 2015, de Jongh and Julito Francis, former director of finance of the Virgin Islands Public Finance Authority, were charged and arrested with embezzlement and neglecting to pay public monies relating to the alleged conversion of Virgin Islands public to fund security improvements to the former governor's private residence.
+In August 2015, de Jongh and Julito Francis, former director of finance of the Virgin Islands Public Finance Authority, were charged and arrested with embezzlement and neglecting to pay public monies relating to the alleged conversion of U.S. Virgin Islands public to fund security improvements to the former governor's private residence.
 In January 2016, V.I.
 Superior Court Senior Sitting Judge Darryl Donohue dismissed the charges against de Jongh.

 In December 2016, de Jongh was appointed to the board of directors at Altisource Asset Management Corporation.
 De Jongh also serves as Principal of Chilmark Investment Partners, LLC.
 In October 2021, de Jongh was appointed to the UVI Board of Trustees.

 Personal life

+De Jongh has been married to Cecile René Galiber since 1986.
+The couple have three children.